-I am currently based in Brunei, working 6 days a week as a Creative Design Executive and for a leading advertising agency.
+I am currently based in Brunei, working 6 days a week as a Senior Creative Design and Event Management Executive for a leading advertising agency.
 Oh, and not forgetting to throw in Event Management, Event Photographer, and Magazine Editor/Copywriter into my scope of work.
 It does get exhausting, but I do enjoy being able to take on other tasks besides my field of expertise.

 snippets of my work life

 Growing up, food for me was just something that my mother cooked, and though I appreciated and loved all the Filipino food that she cooked for the family, that’s really all it was to me – to satisfy my hunger, three (sometimes four) times a day.
 It wasn’t until that I left for university that I really started to grow into an interest for cooking.
 During my first year at university, I was a shit cook; I didn’t even know how to make sunny side up eggs!
 My meals would consist of take away, pre-packed, microwavable, and on some occasions, home-cooked food that was of very low quality.
 I basically ate to survive.